EvilSumrak2049/Test_Langchain_SFXDX/README.md

 Replace "cpu or gpu" with cpu if you want to use the CPU or gpu if you want to use the GPU.

 The model will generate a response to your question.

+installing PyTorch for CUDA
+To use PyTorch with CUDA, you need to install it with the following command:

+pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118

+Note:

+You need to replace cu118 with the version of CUDA that is installed on your computer.